Extreme Cold Forces Second Day Of Cancellations - PembinaValleyOnline.com

 - All Clubs at Christian Life Centre tonight, January 30th, are cancelled

-- AWANA Club at the Winkler EMMC church for tonight, cancelled
+- AWANA Club at the Winkler EMMC church for tonight cancelled.

 - AWANA at the Morden EMMC is cancelled for today, January 30th.